vin011/NVIDIA-Singularity-Containers/README.md

 # Welcome

 ## Overview
-- `examples`: example batch scripts and commands.
-Noting, Expanse and Jetsream allow for interative computing, but only Expanse accepts batch jobs
+- `examples`: example bash, batch scripts, and commands.
+Noting, Expanse and Jetstream2 allow for interative computing, but only Expanse accepts batch jobs
-- `docs`: documentation of the available files and creation processes
+- `docs`: overview documentation of containers, Expanse and Jetstream2

 The sif_files are too large to upload to github, thus brief creation documentation will be provided.
-Ideally the files will already exist on Expanse and Jetstream, just can't not be stored in the cloud.
+While the examples are based on the existing Expanse files, these exact files don't exist on Expanse or Jetstream2 at the moment.

-### Using Sif File
+### How to Use
 1. Clone the repo
 2. Ensure singularity or apptainer is currently running
 3. Ensure singularity image or sif file already exists.
 If not, refer to `docs` on how to create them.
-4. Run example files
+4. Copy example files and modify relevant batch or path/directory variables
-5. Modify example output files to calculate your compute needs
+5. Run example files

-### Potential Errors
+6. Modify example output files to calculate your compute needs